 It’s no secret that consumers buy from brands they like and trust.
 But how much merit does your brand boast?
 Knowing your brand has value, or equity, is one thing; measuring just how much equity is quite another.

-One way to measure your brand equity is by using social listening tools.
+One way to do brand equity measurement is by using social listening tools.
 Social media gives brands direct insight into real conversations and opinions about their brand.
 With more than 91% of U.S. marketers using social media in their brand strategies, there’s a good chance that people are talking about your brand whether or not you realize it.

 Here’s how you can use social listening tools to better understand your brand’s equity and how to grow its value.

 By definition, brand equity is the value of a company that comes from a strong, positive reputation and public perception.
 When brands appear valuable to consumers, they’re able to charge a premium for their products or services.

 It’s fair to say that not all brands are created equal.
 Some are known for high-quality products (like Honda or L.L.
 Bean).
 Others are famous for outstanding customer service (here’s looking at you, Zappos.com).
 Brands that have high equity often have a “wow” factor that makes them best-in-class for a reason.

 It’s not just global names that benefit from brand equity.
 Smaller brands and companies can earn equity, too, even if you only operate in a local or regional market.
 No matter the size and scope of your business, building a reputation around your core strengths will make you the go-to for your target audience.

 Why Should Brands Care About Brand Equity?